tshepang/blog/content/abusing-the-computer-genius.md

-    overwriting the boot partition such that an already-installed OS is no longer bootable, so I gotta come over, to make it bootable again (and this is made worse by the fact that reinstalls are pretty commom when Windows gives trouble).
+    overwriting the boot partition such that an already-installed OS is no longer bootable, so I gotta come over, to make it bootable again (and this is made worse by the fact that reinstalls are pretty common when Windows gives trouble).